dcrosta/dabble/README.md

 At this time it is not possible to configure different `IdentityProvider`s or `ResultsStorage`s for different tests within the same application.

+## Reporting

+Dabble will also produce reports on all users who have taken part in an A/B test, by way of the `report()` method.
+The report is a dictionary which describes, for each alternative, how many users attempted and converted at each of the defined steps.
+For the above example, a report might look like:

+    >>> storage = FSResultStorage('/path/to/results.data')
+    >>> storage.report('signup button')
+    {
+        'test_name': 'signup button',
+        'results': [
+            {
+                'alternative': 'red',
+                'funnel': [{
+                    'stage': ('show', 'signup'),
+                    'attempted': 187,
+                    'converted': 22,
+                }],
+            },
+            {
+                'alternative': 'green',
+                'funnel': [{
+                    'stage': ('show', 'signup'),
+                    'attempted': 195
+                    'converted': 18,
+                }],
+            }
+        ],
+    }

+The `funnel` key in each of the `results` entries will have one element fewer than the number of steps, since each entry describes the progression of users from one step to the next.